suchandler96/gem5-NVDLA/README.md

 export LD_LIBRARY_PATH="gem5+RTL_FOLDER/ext/rtl"
 ```
 ​
 Since this framework runs in full system mode, you need to prepare a linux kernel and disk image.
-One choice is use those provided in [gem5 doc ARM fs binaries](https://www.gem5.org/documentation/general_docs/fullsystem/guest_binaries).
+One choice is to use those provided in [gem5 doc ARM fs binaries](https://www.gem5.org/documentation/general_docs/fullsystem/guest_binaries).
 Once prepared, update the paths to them in the first few lines in `configs/example/arm/fs_bigLITTLE_RTL.py`.
 Files can be moved to the disk image by first mounting it using the `gem5-rtl-nvdla/util/gem5img.py` script.
 Remember checkpoints have to be regenerated after adding new files to the disk image.

+​
+The NVDLA workload should be defined in the full system simulation.
+This is done through cross-compiling an ARM CPU binary that will invoke the NVDLA accelerator.
+The binary, whose source code is in `bsc-util/my_validation_nvdla.c`, is cross-compiled with `aarch64-linux-gnu-g++-7`.
+In addition, an assembly file (`util/m5/src/abi/arm64/m5op.S`) defining the gem5-specific operations should also be cross-compiled.
+So you may compile them separately into *.o's and link them together.

 ​
 To run a simulation you can use the already prepared `configs/example/arm/fs_bigLITTLE_RTL.py` configuration script to generate checkpoints and execute simulations: